-- Think before making every post online and avoid making posts that can have a negative effect on your reputation. - Learn what cyberbullying is and what behaviors are involved in cyberbullying. - Avoid putting inappropriate photos online because they can be the fuel that cyberbullies use. - Avoid opening messages from known bullies. - Treat everything and everyone with respect.
+✦ Think before making every post online and avoid making posts that can have a negative effect on your reputation.

-This document is available for any interested person from the school's website; also, it's included in the Student/Parent Handbook and on request from the School Office.
+- ◆ Learn what cyberbullying is and what behaviors are involved in cyberbullying. - ◆ Avoid posting inappropriate photos online because they can be the fuel that cyberbullies use. - ✦ Avoid opening messages from known bullies. - ✦ Treat everything and everyone with respect.

-Content of this policy is directly discussed with new staff upon induction into the School.
+This document is available to anyone interested on the school website; It is also included in the student / parent textbook and can be requested at the school office.

-This policy applies both at school and outside of school.
+The content of the policy is discussed directly with new employees upon their admission to the school.
+This policy applies both inside and outside the school.